code-enginner/alibaba/README.md

 php artisan app:init
 ```

-This command prepares the application for use. run composer install and npm install, run databse migration for you and seed the database with some mocke data.
+This command prepares the application for use. run composer install and npm install, run database migration for you and seed the database with some mocke data.

 For user validation, I have used the _Laravel/Breeze_ package.
 Use the following route to access the admin panel:
 ```sh